cwatson2/AutomatedThreats/AutomatedThreats-Ontology.md

 Full details of each threat action are shown in Appendix A, with mappings to other dictionaries and lists in Appendix B.

+To enable internal cross-referencing and reference from elsewhere, each threat event has been given an idententivation (ID) value.
+This is a three digit number prefixed by a hyphen and an abbreviation for OWASP Automated Threat (OAT) e.g. OAT-015.
+The IDs were randomly assigned in an attempt to stop the ontoloy being seen as an ordered list, and also to ensure that neighbouring items are not necessarily related.
+Other cross-referencing is provided.
+Currently IDs 001 to 019 are used, and it is expected the total number should be <<50, unless in the future many sub-items are added.
+Three digits, rather than two, were alloted in case the first dogit is used for sometingbelse in future e.g. perhaps mobile application automated threat events could be 1xx, and 2xx for embedded software, etc.

+(add some text from Appendix A Key to describe others parts of these pages)

 ### Notes on some names

 Some ontology names are much more specific than others, where the threat is cross-sector and it is reported to occur frequently.
 Others are larger buckets which cannot be broken down easily without sharding the threat actions into a multitude of sector-specific and function-specific examples.

+### Mappings

+tables in appendix???

+### The perpetrators

+During the early stateges of the ontology's creation, it was believed it would be possible to suggest which threat actors might be most likely to initiate the threat event.
+These threat agents might be groups like competitors, journalists, petty criminals, organised crime, nation states, etc and of course users such as citizens, clients, customers and employees.
+However, on further inspection the threat agents appear to be more closely related to the type of data, and thus sector, rather than the particular threat event.
+Consequently, it is believes threat agent should be re-considered in future sector-specific views of the ontology.

+Furthermore, some threat events may be undertaken by, or with the knowledge or implicit support of, by application opwners.
+For example, search engine indexing is generally encouraged due to the benefit of increased user traffic, or automated monitoring of web applications may be commissioned, or excessive account creation might contribute to enhanced market reputation when promoting the size of its customer base, or the application owner with hosted advertisements could receive additional income for advert fraud.